 David was an underrated character in Beverly Hills 90210.
-He is often mocked for his persona in the early seasons of 90210, having started as the class geek along with his buddy Scott.
+He is often mocked for his persona in the early seasons of 90210, starting as the class geek with his buddy Scott.
 He always had a video camera and tried to film classmates who wanted no part of him.
-Silver would regularly attempt to latch on to Steve in order to be cool.
-By season 3, David starts becoming more popular by producing and performing synth pop and hip hop music and doing the school radio show.
+Silver would regularly attempt to latch on to Steve to be cool.
+By season 3, David becomes more popular by producing and performing synth pop and hip hop music and doing the school radio show.
 He completely transforms in Season 4 when he encounters various obstacles.
-Like Steve, Donna, and Kelly, he appears in all 10 seasons.
+Like Steve, Donna, and Kelly, he appears in all ten seasons.

 8) Steve Sanders

-Steve doesn’t get much love from the ladies of 90210, but he is a very critical character, nonetheless.
-Steve is dumped by Kelly, Valarie, and eventually Clare (although he and Claire had a pretty long relationship).
-Mr. Sanders represents the rich-boy persona of the zip code having been born with a silver spoon from his famous mother, Samantha Sanders, and wealthy father Rush Sanders.
-Despite his ignorance and arrogance, Steve actually is a good person at his core.
+Steve doesn’t get much love from the ladies of 90210, but he is a critical character.
+Steve gets dumped by Kelly, Valarie, and Clare (although he and Clare had a pretty long relationship).
+Mr. Sanders represents the rich-boy persona of the zip code born with a silver spoon from his famous mother, Samantha Sanders, and wealthy father, Rush Sanders.
+Despite his ignorance and arrogance, Steve is a sensitive person at his core.
 We learn that he was adopted (though Rush is his birth father).
-Like Kelly, David, and Donna, Steve Sanders appears in every single season of Beverly Hills 9010.
+Like Kelly, David, and Donna, Steve Sanders appears in every season of Beverly Hills 9010.

 9) Clare Arnold

-Clare was the California University chancellor’s daughter which is how she was first introduced to Brandon Walsh.
+Clare is first introduced to Brandon Walsh through her father, California University’s Chancellor Arnold.
 In Season 4, Clare is a mischievous troublemaker who tries to lure Brandon into kinky sexual encounters.
-Brandon resists and Clare finally relents.
-She ends up moving into the beach apartment with Donna and Kelly (in season 5) and dates several other main characters including David and Steve.
+Brandon resists, and Clare finally relents.
+She ends up moving into the beach apartment with Donna and Kelly (in season 5) and dates several other main characters, including David and Steve.
 Clare is known for her sharp wit, intelligence, and competitiveness.
 She leaves the show after Season 6, causing Steve to get dumped yet again.

 10) Donna Martin

-Donna was another character who appeared in all 10 seasons.
+Donna was another character who appeared in all ten seasons.
 Though she had her flaws, she was a memorable character for several reasons.
 Her relationships often introduced new characters to the series, including Ray Pruit, Joe Bradley, and Noah Hunter.
-Donna was known primarily for being the good girl archetype, yet she inexplicably incited a school protest when she was suspended for being drunk at the West Beverly prom.
-The protest of the warranted suspension of a rich Beverly Hills girl has not aged particularly well as of 2020.
+Donna was known primarily as the good-girl archetype, yet she inexplicably incited a school protest when she was suspended for being drunk at the West Beverly prom.
+The demonstration against a warranted suspension of a rich Beverly Hills girl has not aged particularly well as of 2020.

 11) Henry Thomas

-Henry runs the Beverly Hills Beach Club which is the location of many of the series’ most infamous moments.
-Brandon works for Henry during his High School summers which include bringing food to the members and cleaning up after them.
+Henry runs the Beverly Hills Beach Club, the location of many of the series’ most infamous moments.
+Brandon works for Henry during his High School summers, including bringing food to the members and cleaning up.
 Henry was known to watch the soap opera The Young & The Restless and didn’t like to be bothered while it was on.
 He becomes close friends with Brandon but is never again heard from when Brandon leaves for College.

 12) Lucinda Nicholson

 Lucinda was a sexy 27-year old teacher’s assistant and anthropologist at California University.
-She was married to one of Brandon’s professors (Cory Randal) but still pursued the younger man, in spite of it.
-Though charming and interesting, Lucinda was a very manipulative person.
+She was married to one of Brandon’s professors (Cory Randal) but still pursued the younger man, despite it.
+Though charming and exciting, Lucinda was a very manipulative person.
 She hosted seminars that included somewhat controversial subjects and was known to offend conservative students.
-The subjects often revolved around a radically feminist perspective.
+The topics often revolved around a radically feminist perspective.
 Lucinda indicated disapproval of monogamy and insinuated its origin was unnatural.
 Her attempted seduction of Dylan aggravated Kelly, one of her seminar students, who was Dylan’s girlfriend at the time.
 Dylan believed the attempt was merely a money grab to fund a film she’d been working on, though Lucinda adamantly denied any financial motivation.

 13) Jim Walsh